crmathieu/daq/README.md

 # daq
-Daq is an attempt to solve the problem of packaging and transmitting data during a rocket launch, and capturing this data with the help of a ground station.
-The ground station, in turn, streams the data to clients that connect to it with an authentication token.
+Daq is an attempt to solve the problem of packaging and transmitting data during a rocket launch.
+This data is then captured with the help of a ground station and passed along to client applications for consumption.
+Clients connect to the ground station with an _authentication token_.
+If the authentication is accepted, data starts streaming.

 This system could be used for any type of vehicle that requires a form of data transmission with a static station.

 ### Vehicle
 In this simulation, the dynamics of a rocket launch is used to generate the data.
-This data is sent to a ground station that has any number of clients connected to it.
-Clients are receiving the data through a permanent websocket connection allowing for "realtime data processing".
-As the data is coming to the client, it can be used to visualize what the vehicle is doing -or- can be logged for later processing.
+This data is collected by a daemon subroutine at specific time intervals.
+Datapoints containing specific rocket information are multiplexed in data packets and sent to a ground station that has a number of clients connected to it.
+Clients are receiving data through a permanent **_websocket_** connection allowing for "**realtime data processing**".
+As the data is coming to the client, it can be used to visualize and evaluate how the vehicle is performing -or- can be logged for later processing.

 ### Data format